 Caffrey holds a United States Soccer Federation “A” License as well as certifications as a strength and conditioning specialist (National Strength & Conditioning Association) and functional movement specialist (Functional Movement Systems).
 He also carries Master’s degrees in Business Administration and Physical Education.

-Oliver Gage – Performance Analyst
+Oliver Gage – Head of Performance Analyst/Technical Recruitment

 Virginia reached the NCAA College Cup in each of his three seasons at UVA, including the 2014 campaign when the Cavaliers claimed the NCAA Division I National Championship.

 Prior to coming to Virginia, Gage served as the assistant first-team technical assistant with the Sheffield Wednesday Football Club in Sheffield, United Kingdom.
 His responsibilities included opposition scouting and analysis, production of scouting reports, highlighting key tactical concepts, potential areas of weakness and production of pre-match presentation for players and staff.

 Gage earned a master's degree in organizational leadership at Mercyhurst College while playing soccer, and his team made the NCAA tournament in both of his eligible years.
 He also competed in the NPSL for the Erie Admirals, reaching the final four in 2011.